-A chicken that has been wounded should be isolated in order to address the injury and to reduce stress on the animal.
-If the open sore(s) is small and can be closed, simply clean the open sore with a wound care spray like Clireon, which is all-natural and gentle enough to use on any type of chicken cut or sore.
+A chicken that has been cut should be isolated in order to address the injury and to reduce stress on the animal.
+If the open sore(s) is small and can be closed, simply clean the open sores with a wound care spray like Clireon, which is all-natural and gentle enough to use on any type of chicken cut or sore.
 Here are the steps to take:

 - Remove any hair from the sore area.
 This includes feathers and other fine hairs if present.